Şehzade Ömer Faruk: Military career

 During the Turkish War of Independence, he attempted to defect to the nationalist movement after his father's residence (Dolmabahçe Palace) was put under siege, and according to his wife Sabiha Sultan, knew of Mustafa Kemal's invitation to Abdul Mejid to be the face of the nationalists.
 Hearing his father demure from the invitation, Faruk's patriotism made him angry and he declared, "Then I will go and fight under Mustafa Kemal's command as a private."
-When his daughter Neslişah Sultan was just two months old, on 26 April 1921 he smuggled himself, with the help of Yümni Üresin, aboard a steamer and landed at İnebolu, after which he received a telegram from Mustafa Kemal rebuffing his defection and ordering him back to the capital, as he did not want members of the imperial family being involved in the conflict.
+When his daughter Neslişah Sultan was just two months old, on 26 April 1921 he smuggled himself, with the help of Yümni Üresin, aboard a steamer and landed at İnebolu, after which he received a telegram from Mustafa Kemal rebuffing his defection and ordering him back to the capital, with the reason that he did not want members of the imperial family being involved in the conflict.
 Sabiha delivered his defection letter to her father, Mehmed VI, who wasn't surprised of his defection.
 Faruk returned to the capital and faced no punishment.
-He developed severe claustrophobia after the attempt, as he was hidden in a small iron compartment in the ship for several hours, and contemplated suicide with the pistol he took during a British inspection of the ship.
-Years later, he learned the true reason his service was rejected by Ankara was due to the possibility of him being a British spy.
+He developed severe claustrophobia afterwords, as he was hidden in a small iron compartment in the ship for several hours, and contemplated suicide with the pistol he took during a British inspection of the ship.
+Years later, he learned the true reason his service was rejected by Ankara was due to suspicions of him being a British agent.
 Even though Kemal would expel the Osmanoğlu family, Faruk had no hard feelings for Mustafa Kemal.
 Abroad, he framed and hung Kemal's rejection telegram to him in a prominent place in his apartment.